alxwahid/3voScript/README.md

-Welcome to Quoda!
+Welcome to 3voScript!
 ==================

-Thanks for using Quoda!
-Here is how you can get started:
+Thanks for view 3voScript!
+Here is how you can get copy:

 - To create a new document, touch File > New
 - To open a document from any file system, touch File > Open